 Probiotics can be consumed through the food we eat or by taking a probiotic supplement.
 Most people are familiar with probiotic yoghurt drinks, but these often contain lots of sugar.
 Fermented foods, such as kimchi, sauerkraut, kombucha, kefir, plain yoghurt, and miso provide an excellent, low-sugar source of probiotics.

 Having your probiotics in supplement form goes one step further.
-This offers a more targeted therapeutic intake that can be tailored to your individual gut needs.
-As I stated above, this is the best way to get the most out of your probiotics.
+This offers a more targeted therapeutic intake that can be tailored to your individual gut needs, this is the best way to get the most out of your probiotics.

-I recommend probiotic strains that have been well researched for bloating, specifically including:
+Recommended probiotic strains that have been well researched for bloating include:

-Healthcare professionals can explore the research behind Lactobacillus acidophilus NCFM®, Bifidobacterium lactis HN019, Bifidobacterium lactis Bi-07®, Lactobacillus plantarum LP299v® and Bifidobacterium infantis 35624 on the Probiotics Database.
+Healthcare professionals can explore the research behind Lactobacillus acidophilus NCFM®, Bifidobacterium lactis HN019, Bifidobacterium lactis Bi-07®, Lactobacillus plantarum LP299v®, Bifidobacterium infantis 35624 and Lactobacillus acidophilus Rosell-52 on the Probiotics Database.

 You may also be interested in reading the following: